On quantum separation of variables beyond fundamental representations: New SoV bases and complete spectrum characterization

-In this section we construct two different SoV basis from two natural sets of conserved charges of the considered models using the method developed in \cite{MaiN18}.
-Moreover, we show how these SoV basis indeed separate the quantum spectral problem for the transfer matrix.
+In this section we construct two different SoV bases from two natural sets of conserved charges of the considered models using the method developed in \cite{MaiN18}.
+Moreover, we show how these SoV bases indeed separate the quantum spectral problem for the transfer matrix.
 We have already presented such a procedure \cite{MaiN18,MaiN18a} in the case of models associated to fundamental representations of the rational Yang-Baxter algebra.
 Here we explain how this procedure can be developed for non-fundamental representations, using as an example higher spin representations of the rational $gl_{2}$ Yang-Baxter algebra.

-In subsection \ref{Bas1}, we introduce a first set of SoV covectors generated from the transfer matrices obtained from the fundamental Lax operators, i.e., the Lax operators for which the auxiliary space is isomorphic to its local quantum space at some site $n$.
+In subsection \ref{Bas1}, we introduce a first set of SoV co-vectors generated from the transfer matrices obtained from the fundamental Lax operators, i.e., the Lax operators for which the auxiliary space is isomorphic to its local quantum space at some site $n$.
 They are obtained by fusion from the original Lax operator having an auxiliary space in the spin-1/2 representation.
 In this case the proof that these conserved charges generate a basis of the Hilbert space is given following the same main steps used for the fundamental representations in \cite{MaiN18}.
 This SoV basis is quite natural in this respect and it allows to prove also the simplicity of the transfer matrix spectrum and derive its complete characterization.
-In subsection \ref{SoV-Good}, we then introduce another SoV basis constructed from the full tower of fused transfer matrices, which we argue to be the most natural w.r.t. the fusion rules satisfied by the quantum spectral invariants.
-There, we prove also that under some special choice of the generating covector this SoV basis coincides with the Sklyanin's SoV basis presented in the previous section.
+In subsection \ref{SoV-Good}, we then introduce another SoV basis constructed from the full tower of fused transfer matrices, which we argue to be the most natural with respect to the action of the transfer matrix that becomes explicitly linear in that basis thanks to the fusion rules satisfied by the quantum spectral invariants.
+There, we prove also that under some special choice of the generating co-vector this SoV basis coincides with Sklyanin's SoV basis presented in the previous section.